 - vCenter-vCenter is not required, but if you are using it, then you must use version 4.1 or later. - vMotion-Host vMotion is only supported if you are using vCenter.
 Storage vMotion is not supported. - Virtual recovery appliance-The ESX server must have an existing virtual machine, known as a virtual recovery appliance, that meets the following requirements.
 (The virtual recovery appliance will create a new virtual server, mount disks, format disks, and so on.
 Then the new virtual machine is detached from the virtual recovery appliance and powered on.
 Once the new virtual machine is online, it will have the identity, data, and system state of the original source.
-Since the virtual recovery appliance maintains its own identity, it can be reused for additional migrations.) - The virtual recovery appliance must be running Windows Server 2003, 2003 R2, 2008, 2008 R2, 2012, or 2012 R2. - The virtual recovery appliance must have the same or newer operating system than the source (not including service pack level). - The virtual recovery appliance must have Double-Take installed and licensed on it. - Microsoft .NET Framework version 4.0 Update 3 or later is required on the virtual recovery appliance.
-(The full .NET 4.0.3 is required, not just the Client Profile.) - Do not take snapshots of the virtual recovery appliance, because they will interfere with proper cutover. - Disk controller-VMware Paravirtual SCSI Controllers are not supported. - System memory-The minimum system memory on each server should be 1 GB.
-The recommended amount for each server is 2 GB.
+Since the virtual recovery appliance maintains its own identity, it can be reused for additional migrations.) - The virtual recovery appliance must be running Windows Server 2003, 2003 R2, 2008, 2008 R2, 2012, or 2012 R2. - The virtual recovery appliance operating system version can be Windows 2003 only if you are protecting servers running Windows 2003.
+You cannot protect Windows 2008 or 2012 to Windows 2003.
+You can protect Windows 2003, 2008, or 2012 to Windows 2008 or 2012 in any combination. - The virtual recovery appliance must have the same or newer operating system than the source (not including service pack level). - The virtual recovery appliance must have Double-Take installed and licensed on it. - Microsoft .NET Framework version 4.0 Update 3 or later is required on the virtual recovery appliance.
+(The full .NET 4.0.3 is required, not just the Client Profile.)

-• Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
+- Do not take snapshots of the virtual recovery appliance, because they will interfere with proper cutover. - Disk controller-VMware Paravirtual SCSI Controllers are not supported. - System memory-The minimum system memory on each server should be 1 GB.
+The recommended amount for each server is 2 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
 The amount depends on your operating system version and your architecture (32-bit or 64-bit) and ranges from 350-500 MB.